-Criteria Identification of Main Issues Analysis Solutions Research APA structure and format issues • The problems, scope, and seriousness were clearly identified in the discussions. • There was a well-focused diagnosis key arguments, and important criteria for evaluating business strategies were easily identified - Critical issue and key problems that supported the Case Analysis were identified and clearly analyzed and supported.
-Specific recommendations and or plans of action pnovided.
-Specific data or facts were referred to when necessary to support the analysis and conclusions.
-Recommendations and conclusions were presented and supported in an effective manner.
-Proper organization, professional writing, and logical flow of analysis.
-APA formatting Logically organized, key points, key arguments, and important criteria for evaluating the business logic easily identified.
-Key points were supported with a well though out rationale based on applying specific concepts or analytical frameworks to the data provided in the case.
-Proper grammar; spelling, punctuation, 3rd person objective view, professional writing, and syntax. o to 25 pts Identifies and understands few of the issues in case study Incomplete or no analysis of the issues Little or no action suggested, and/or inappropriate solutions to all of the issues in the case study Incomplete research and links to any readings Many errors and a lack of organization 26 to 50 pts Identifies and understands some of the issues in the case study Superficial analysis of some of the issues in the case Superficial and/or inappropriate solutions to some of the issues in the case study Limited research and documented links to any readings There are more than occasional errors.
+Criteria issues • The problems, scope, and seriousness were clearly identified in the discussions. • There was a well-focused diagnosis key arguments, and important criteria for evaluating business strategies were easily identified - Critical issues and key problems that supported the Case Analysis were identified and clearly analyzed and supported.
+Solutions - Specific recommendations and/or plans of action provided. - Specific data or facts were referred to when necessary to support the analysis and conclusions. - Recommissions and analysis and conclusions were presented and supported in an effective manner.
+APA structure and format Proper organization, professional writing, and logical flow of analysis.
+APA formatting Logically organized, key points, logically organized, hey points, logically organized, hey points, logically identified.
+Key points were supported with a well though our rationale based on applying specific concepts or analytical frameworks to the data provided in the case.
+Proper grammar, spelling, punctuation, 3rd person objective view, professional writing, an syntax. o to 25 pts Identifies and understands few of the issues in case study Incomplete or no analysis of the issues Little or no action suggested, and/or inappropriate solutions to all of the issues in the case study Incomplete research and links to any readings Many errors and a lack of organization 26 to 50 pts Identifies and understands some of the issues in the case study Superficial analysis of some of the issues in the case Superficial and/or inappropriate solutions to some of the issues in the case study Limited research and documented links to any readings There are more than occasional errors.
 Variety of formatting styles, with some inconsistencies throughout the paper.
-51 to 75 pts Identifies and understands most of the main issues in the case study Thorough analysis of most of the issues Appropriate, well thought out comments about solutions, or proposals for solutions, to most of the issues in the case study Good research and documented links to the material read There are occasional errors.
-Good skill level in formatting and organizing material in assignment.
+51 to 75 pts ldentifies and understands most of the main issues in the case study Thorough analysis of most of the issues Appropriate, well thought out comments about solutions, or proposals for solutions, to most of the issues in the case study Good research and documented links to the material read There are occasional errors.
+Good skill leve in formatting and organizing material in assignment.
 Above average level of preparedness, with few formatting errors.
 75 to 100 pts Identifies & understands all of the main issues in the case study Insightful and thorough analysis of all the issues Well documented, reasoned and pedagogically appropriate comments on solutions, or proposals for solutions, to all issues in the case study Excellent research into the issues with clearly documented links to the course text and/or outside readings Writing is totally free of errors.
 Meets all APA standards.
 Formatting is excellent.
 Grade